votingworks/electionguard-kotlin-multiplatform/docs/CommandLineInterface.md

     1. _electionguard.verify.VerifyElectionRecord_ is a CLI that reads an election record and verifies it.

 8. **Complete test Workflow**.
 The following examples may be useful:
-   1. A complete test workflow can be run from electionguard.workflow.RunWorkflow in the commonTest module.
+   1. A complete test workflow can be run from electionguard.workflow.TestWorkflow in the commonTest module.
    2. A complete test remote workflow can be run from electionguard.workflow.RunRemoteWorkflowTest in the [electionguard-remote](https://github.com/JohnLCaron/electionguard-remote) repo.